 Kayaking not only uses your arms and shoulders but also engages your core, back and chest.
 Canoeing is another upper body workout that primarily engages your upper back, shoulder and arm muscles when you’re paddling.
 By engaging these muscle groups, kayaking and canoeing help burn calories, which you can do on your favorite lake or body of water.

 Burns 495 calories in 30 minutes

 Jumping rope may sound like a blast from the playground past, but it burns more calories than you may expect.
 It’s an effective way to increase your heart rate and burn calories while building lower leg strength.
 If it’s been a while since you last jumped rope, it’s OK to go slow to start with short 20- to 30-second bursts.
 You can work on increasing speed and time to burn calories the more you jump.

 Shred calories and get outside your comfort zone with rock climbing this summer.
 This activity tests your balance and courage while strengthening your upper body.
 You’ll also engage the rest of your body, from your back and abs to your legs and hands.

-This warm-weather favorite gets the prize for most calories burned.
+This warm-weather favorite gets the prize for the most calories burned.
 You’ll get a workout similar to running without the impact on your joints and muscles.
 Rollerblading engages your core as you work to stay balanced.
 It also targets your arms, legs, lungs and heart.

-Enjoy the breeze it naturally creates in the summer air, and don’t worry if you’re wobbly at first.
+Enjoy the breeze it naturally creates in the summer air and don’t worry if you’re wobbly at first.
 Even learning how to rollerblade gives you an effective workout.
 The more you practice, the more fun you’ll have.

 Learn more about the sports medicine services offered at Bon Secours.